Featured Book Recommendation!

 This is especially helpful for clients who travel frequently.
 Medicare Supplements are not restricted like HMO or PPO plans, so clients won’t have problems using their coverage out of network.

-The most common Medicare Supplement plans are Plan F, High deductible Plan F (HDF), Plan G and Plan N.
+The most common Medicare Supplement plans you will likely sell are Plan G and Plan N.

-Medicare Supplement plans: Quick Look at Plan F, HDF, G, and N
+Medicare Supplement Plans: Quick Look at Plan G, and N

-- Medicare Supplement Plan F has the most robust benefits of all Med Supp plans (see previous chart).
+Plan G has the most robust benefits of all Med Supp plans currently available.

 This means that each time your client goes to see their primary doctor they will pay a $20 copay and $50 if they go to the ER and are not admitted.
 If they are admitted to the ER, the $50 copay will not be charged.